Clyde Lee: Personal

 Lee has taught yoga classes at Vanderbilt, after discovering yoga to alleviate pain from basketball injuries.

 He has served as a color commentator for radio broadcasts of Vanderbilt men's basketball games.

 Honors

 In 1966, Vanderbilt designated "Clyde Lee Day" on the occasion of Lee's last career home game.

+He was the first Vanderbilt player to have his number retired.

 Lee was inducted into the Tennessee Sports Hall of Fame in 1995.